MicrosoftDocs/VBA-Docs/api/Outlook.MailItem.Actions.md

 End Sub
 ```

-The following Visual Basic for Applications example creates a new mail item and uses the  **Actions.Add** method to add an **Action** called **Link Original** to it.
+The following Visual Basic for Applications example creates a new mail item and uses the **Ations.Add** method to add an **Action** called **Link Original** to it.
 Executing this action will insert a link to the original mail item.